Gregg Harper

 In January 2018, Harper announced he would retire from Congress and not run for re-election.

-Early life, education and career
+Early life, education, and career

 Harper was born in Jackson, Mississippi.
-He spent eight years working as Chairman of the Rankin County, Mississippi Republican Party, and served as a delegate to the 2000 Republican National Convention.
-He was appointed by the party as an observer during the controversial 2000 Florida presidential recount.
+He spent eight years working as chairman of the Rankin County, Mississippi Republican Party and served as a delegate to the 2000 Republican National Convention.
+He was appointed by the party as an observer during the 2000 Florida presidential recount.

-Harper graduated from Mississippi College in 1978 with a degree in Chemistry and from the University of Mississippi School of Law in 1981.
+Harper graduated from Mississippi College in 1978 with a degree in chemistry and from the University of Mississippi School of Law in 1981.
 He has worked as a private practice attorney since receiving this degree.
 He was the prosecuting attorney for the cities of Brandon, Mississippi and Richland, Mississippi.